 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 Currency risk exposure arises from the Foundation's holdings of non Canadian investments.
-As at December 31, 2015, 35.8% (2014 - 33.1%) of the carrying value of the Foundation's investments were subject to foreign currency exposure.
+As at December 31, 2016, 29.9% (2015 - 35.8%) of the carrying value of the Foundation's investments were subject to foreign currency exposure.
 Currency risk on the US portion of the Foundation's investment portfolio is partially managed by hedging with forward currency contracts.
-As at December 31, 2015 the Foundation had hedged approximately 24.5% (2014 - 34.3%) of the US dollar fair value of the US investment holdings.
-An increase of 10% in the value of the Canadian dollar would cause a decrease in the value of the unhedged US investments of \$975 (2014 - \$959) in Canadian dollars.
-While non US foreign investments as at December 31, 2015 represent 16.8% (2014 - 16.5%) of the investment portfolio, management has not hedged the other international currencies as in their opinion, the number of different currencies provides diversification and acts to some degree as a hedge on their own.
+As at December 31, 2016 the Foundation had hedged approximately 23.8% (2015 - 24.5%) of the US dollar fair value of the US investment holdings.
+An increase of 10% in the value of the Canadian dollar relative to the US dollar would cause a decrease in the value of the unhedged US investments of \$1,720 (2015 - \$975) in Canadian dollars.
+While non US foreign investments as at December 31, 2016 represent 12.2% (2015 - 16.8%) of the investment portfolio, management has not hedged the other international currencies as in their opinion, the number of different currencies provides diversification and acts to some degree as a hedge on their own.